Isometric direct limits of bidual Banach spaces: Supports of representing measures

 and $j_{n,n}$ is defined to be the identity mapping.
 For $x\in\textrm{Sp}(A_n)$ denote by $j_{n,\infty}(x)$ embedding into the inverse limit $\displaystyle\lim_{\longleftarrow}\textrm{Sp}(A_n)$, defined by

 It should be noted that the inverse limit of the spectrum is limit in the category of compact Hausdorff spaces.
-In this case the first part of Theorem 3 becomes the equality
+In this case part (i) of Theorem 2.9 becomes the equality

 The following assumption will be needed: there exists an open Gleason part $G$ satisfying